 4.Play games such as "What if" to help a child think about dangerous situations.

-Design role plays using situations that might be tempting or confusing to help
+Design role plays using situations that might be tempting or confusing to help him/her

-in the park) (example-being touched on private parts by anyone).
+the park) (example-being touched on private parts by anyone).

 5. Teach your children to never accept a ride from anyone they don't know.